KennethShin21/cse210-projects/developer/Unit04/README.md

 Greed is a game in which the player seeks to gather as many falling gems as possible.
 The game continues as long as the player wants more!

+Getting more gems increases your score, while getting the rocks will decrease your score.

 ---
 ## Getting Started
 Make sure you have dotnet 6.0 or newer installed on your machine.
 Open